bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

     patch -p1 < ../0003-SC-linux-5.15.70-fs.patch
     patch -p1 < ../0004-SC-linux-5.15.70-include.patch
     patch -p1 < ../0005-SC-linux-5.15.70-mm.patch
+    patch -p1 < ../0006-SC-linux-5.15.70-kernel.patch

     # Make sure that there are no .rej files indicating a failed patch
-    # If there are manually fix the problems in any .rej files
+    # If there are, manually fix the problems in any .rej files
     find -name *.rej

     # Copy new Seagate Central source files into the Linux source tree